-Ganesh or Ganesha is the elephant god in Hinduism.
-He is the second son of Shiva and Parvati.
-Ganesha is the first god in order of importance in performing puja or rituals.
-Due to a misunderstood feud with his father, where Shiva did not know that Ganesh was his son, he cut off his son’s head.
-Later after realization, an elephant head was placed and Ganesh was revived.
-After the incident, he was also granted the power to be the first god in order of importance.
-The mouse known as Mushak is his vahan.
-Ganesha is often associated with good luck.
+Ganesh, the elephant god is one of the most important deities of Hinduism.
+He is the second son of Shiva and Parvati and Kumar’s younger brother.
+While performing any puja or ritual, he is the first god worshipped.
+During a misunderstood feud where Shiva did not know that Ganesh was his son, he cut off Ganesh’s head in anger.
+Later after realization, an elephant head was placed and Ganesh was revived, also granting him the power to be the first god in order of importance.
+Mushak, the mouse is his vehicle/vahan.
+Ganesh is often associated with good luck or mangal.

-Brahma, Vishnu and Mahesh are the trinity gods in Hinduism.
-Vishnu, also known as Narayan, Hari, is one of the trinity gods and is the protector of the universe.
-Before there was creation, it is believed that Vishnu was asleep in a vast sea of nothingness.
-Vishnu is often famous for his incarnations known as avatars.
-Being the god of protection, his incarnations are responsible for protecting the world from evil powers and prevailing peace and order.
+Vishnu, the protector of the universe is one of the trinity gods of Hinduism comprising of Brahma and Mahesh.
+He is also known by the names of Narayan, Hari.
+Before the universe was created, Vishnu is believed to have been asleep in a vast sea of nothingness.
+Vishnu is famous for his incarnations known as avatars.
+Being the protector of the universe, his incarnations are responsible to protect the world from evil powers and prevail peace and order.
 Vishnu has incarnated nine times.
-It is believed that the tenth incarnation, Kalki, will arrive close to the end of the world.
-The mythological bird Garuda is his vahan.
-He resides in Vishnuloka.
+The tenth incarnation, Kalki, is believed to arrive close to the end of the world.
+Garuda, the mythological bird is his vehicle/vahan.
+Vishnu resides in Vishnuloka.

 1. Mahesh (Shiva)